Inspiring a lifetime of adventure

 We provide all activities, equipment, instruction, meals (except packed lunch on day 1) and accommodation in either our tented village, or woodland lodges.
 Children will need to bring a sleeping bag for their bunk beds and particularly if camping, please try to ensure children have a warm, 3-season sleeping bag as even in the summer it does feel cold at night.

 For camping trips, teachers and pupils sleep in our traditional tented village, and where possible male teachers will be located in the boys’ section, female teachers in the girls’ section.
 Pupils tents sleep 6 in bunk bed formation.
-Indoor accommodation is provided by woodland dormitory-style lodges.
-Again, dormitories are split into male and female.
+Indoor accommodation is provided in cosy woodland Pod villages.
+Again, our Pods are split into male and female.

 Wildchild staff stay on site overnight, and are on hand as a support to teachers in case of any emergencies.
-Our camping village has a motion-sensor lighting system for the safety of teachers and children.
-Night toilets on the camp are also provided.
+Both types of accommodation have a motion-sensor lighting system for the safety of teachers and children.
+Night toilets are also provided.

 All Wildchild instructors and leaders are first aid trained, DBS checked, and have specialised experience in outdoor education as well as all the necessary qualifications for the activities undertaken (archery, bushcraft, climbing etc.).
 Most importantly, our team are friendly, energetic, and share our passion for working with children to inspire a love of the great outdoors.